swanchain/go-swan-sdk/doc/api.md

 # Models

-## HardwareBaseInfo
+## InstanceBaseInfo
-The `HardwareBaseInfo` struct holds the fundamental details about the hardware.
+The `InstanceBaseInfo` struct holds the fundamental details about the hardware.

 | Field Name  | Type     | Description                           |
 | ----------- | -------- | ------------------------------------- |